 I wished we stayed longer to explore more cenotes in Tulum.

 The cenotes we saw were stunning, but I am still curious about the ones we did not have time to explore.
-We would have needed one month of holidays there to do all we wanted to do in the Yucatan Peninsula!
+There are so many cenotes near Tulum… And we would have needed one month of holidays there to do all we wanted to do in the Yucatan Peninsula!
 If you’re a diver, check out this other article focused on our dives in the cenotes!

 Have you snorkeled in the cenotes near Tulum?
 Which one did you prefer?
 Leave your comment below!

-Map of the Cenotes between Tulum and Playa del Carmen
+Map of the Playa del Carmen – Tulum cenotes

 Cenotes are usually not far from the motorway that directly links Cancun to Tulum, via Playa del Carmen.
 Collectivos and ADO buses can take you not far from the cenotes on the motorway.
 However, the most convenient way to reach them is via a private transfer that you arrange with your hotel, by renting a car (the most economical option) or by joining a tour*.

-Did you like this article?
-Share the word, add this to your Pinterest board:
+Did you like this article about the best cenotes in Tulum for snorkeling?
+Add it to your Pinterest board: